CCRH Rural Housing Visionary Organizational Leadership Program

 Can we apply if we do not have BIPOC staff to serve as Fellows?

-No. The Fellowship is centered around BIPOC staff and, therefore, only BIPOC staff can be a Fellow.
+No. The Organizational Leadership Program is centered around BIPOC staff and, therefore, only BIPOC staff can be a Fellow.

 Can we apply if the Fellow has experience in real estate development but is currently in a related department?